vikin91/BibSpace/README.md

 ### Running demo ###

-Visit <http://www.hex64.com/> to see a (hopefully) running demo of the system.
+Visit <http://www.hex64.com/> and click backend/frontend demo to have a quick overview of the running system.

 ### Installation ###